swiftlang/swift/docs/weak.rst

-Program memory may be seen abstractly as a (not necessarily connected) directed graph where the nodes are objects (treating transient allocations like stack frames as objects) and the edges are references.
+Program memory may be seen abstractly as a (not necessarily connected) directed graph where the nodes are objects (treating transient allocations like local scopes as objects) and the edges are references.
 (Multi-edges and self-edges are permitted, of course.)

 We may assign a level of strength to each of these edges.
 We will